rust-lang/reference/src/types/pointer.md

 These point to memory _owned by some other value_.
 When a shared reference to a value is created it prevents direct mutation of the value.
 [Interior mutability] provides an exception for this in certain circumstances.
-As the name suggests, any number of shared references to a value may exit.
+As the name suggests, any number of shared references to a value may exist.
 A shared reference type is written `&type`, or `&'a type` when you need to specify an explicit lifetime.
 Copying a reference is a "shallow" operation: it involves only copying the pointer itself, that is, pointers are `Copy`.
 Releasing a